+Croí Connects (formerly Heartlink West)

-Heartlink West is Croi's free helpline for those living with, or affected by, heart disease and stroke.
-When you call Heartlink West, you will be connected with one of our cardiac nurse specialists.
+Telephone Helpline is available for those

+living with, or affected by, heart disease and

+stroke.
+When you call, you will be connected

+with one of our Cardiac Nurse Specialists or

+you can join one of our weekly virtual health

+chats!